Quantcast

 Which Types Should I Avoid?

 When comparing different brands of peanut butter, avoid those made with hydrogenated oils.
-These contain trans fats, which have been linked to obesity and heart disease in humans and pets alike.
+Avoid those made with hydrogenated oils.
+These contain trans fats, which have been linked to obesity and heart disease in both humans and pets.

 Also, avoid “low fat” varieties that replace healthy fats with sugar, artificial sweeteners, or other fillers that offer little nutritional value while potentially causing digestive upset in some dogs.

-Finally, avoid giving your pup processed nut products such as chunky peanut butter, salted nuts, or a trail mix containing dried fruit.
+Finally, avoid giving your pup processed nuts such as chunky peanut butter, salted nuts, or trail mix containing dried fruit.
 These snacks can quickly get stuck in their throats or cause intestinal blockages if consumed whole.

 Conclusion